shaekhhasanshoron/bankops-core/README.md

 ## 2. Business Architecture & Service Design

-The system is divided into three distinct services, each representing a clearly defined domain.
+The system is divided into four distinct services, each representing a clearly defined domain.
 This separation allows each team to own their domain logic independently, enabling parallel development and reducing operational complexity.

 Here's, the top level overview of the system: